 Based in Seattle, Kristen has been a staff attorney at Earthjustice since 1999.
 She has also worked to defend the endangered marbled murrelet and old-growth forests, as well as on Klamath River fish and water issues, protection of wild salmon and their habitat, and clean water in Idaho and Montana.

 A Los Angeles suburb in the San Fernando Valley, the Porter Ranch community is located near the Aliso Canyon gas storage facility.
 In late 2015, a gas well failure led to a massive, months-long methane leak.
 Adrian Martinez and Los Angeles-based staff of the California office worked with Food & Water Watch and Save Porter Ranch as they went before the South Coast Air Quality Management District Hearing Board.
-The groups sought to shut down Aliso Canyon facility because laws and regulations are not in place to allow the old and deteriorated facility to operate safely.

 Methane, the primary constituent of natural gas, is the second-biggest driver of climate change after carbon dioxide.
 Communities across the nation face impacts from fossil fuel infrastructure, whether oil and gas wells in neighborhoods or massive refinery complexes.
 Earthjustice is working to ensure our laws are strongly upheld, and potentially crafting new legislation and regulations, so that aging fossil fuel facilities that are ubiquitous throughout the nation do not harm the health and welfare of residents.